How can I help?

 Three colleagues chat around a small table whilst taking a meeting

 Our values influence how we plan, deliver, and review our work.
-The 2023 PDR cycle is an ideal opportunity to connect individuals with the values and the associated behaviours that are important to how we work at Leeds Beckett.
+The PDR window is an ideal opportunity to connect individuals with the values and the associated behaviours that are important to how we work at Leeds Beckett.
 This could enhance conversations around your wellbeing, reflecting on achievements, giving or receiving feedback, or how objectives are shaped.

 To support you, we’ve built guidance throughout our resources to make our values a helpful – not pedantic - part of your PDR discussions.